cfrg/draft-irtf-cfrg-ristretto255/draft-irtf-cfrg-ristretto255.md

 the ristretto255 group, which MAY be implemented using Curve25519.

-There are other elliptic curves that can be used internally to implement ristretto255, and those implementations would be interoperable with a Curve25519-based one, but those constructions are out-of-scope for this document.
+There are other elliptic curves that can be used internally to implement ristretto255 or decaf448, and those implementations would be interoperable with a Curve25519- or edwards448-based one, but those constructions are out-of-scope for this document.

 The Ristretto construction is described and justified in detail at https://ristretto.group.